choosehappy/TraitHorizon/README.md

 2. Run the application by executing the following command:

     ```bash
-    python TraitHorizonUI.py path_to_assets_folder path_to_tsv_file
+    python ./ path_to_assets_folder path_to_tsv_file
     ```

-    Try running the following command to try our toy example:
+    Run the following command to try TraitHorizon with our toy example:
     ```bash
-    python TraitHorizonUI.py ./example_imgs example.tsv
+    python ./ example_imgs example.tsv
     ```

-3. Once the application is running, open a web browser and go to the provided URL (usually `http://127.0.0.1:8050/`).
+3. Once the application is running, open a web browser and go to the provided URL (usually `http://127.0.0.1:5000/`).

 ## Features